-To improve your reading skills in a Spanish or another language, you need to develop the kind of sub-skills mentioned above.
+To improve your reading skills in another language, you need to develop the kind of sub-skills mentioned above.
 So, how can you do that?
 You could do the following with your teacher or on your own at home – for all of them you will need to find a text in the foreign language you are learning (ideally find something you think you might be interested in):

 So how do you improve your reading skills then?